mehulagg/gitlab/doc/development/permissions.md

 ## Where should permissions be checked?

-By default, controllers, API endpoints, and GraphQL types/fields are responsible for authorization.
+By default, Rails controllers, Grape API resources, and [GraphQL types or fields](api_graphql_styleguide.md#authorization) are responsible for authorization.
 See [Secure Coding Guidelines > Permissions](secure_coding_guidelines.md#permissions).

 ### Considerations

 - Many actions are completely or partially extracted to services, finders, and other classes, so it is normal to do permission checks "downstream".
+In fact, when extracting an action into a service, authorization should be included to avoid duplication when the service is reused.
 - Often, authorization logic must be incorporated in DB queries to filter records.
 - `DeclarativePolicy` rules are relatively performant, but conditions may perform database calls.
+  However it is acceptable to repeat authorization calls.
+Results are cached for the duration of the request, so repeating an authorization call on the same object does not require any IO.
 - Multiple permission checks across layers can be difficult to reason about, which is its own security risk.
 For example, duplicate authorization logic could diverge.

 ### Tips